modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 .. figure:: /img/map_evaluation.svg
     :align: center

-Reduction operator
+Reduce operator
 ------------------
 Applies an argument function that reduces each column or row on the specified axis into a scalar, but requires knowledge about the whole axis.
 Be aware that providing this knowledge may be expensive because the execution engine has to concatenate partitions along the specified axis.
-Also, note that the execution engine expects that the reduction function returns a one dimensional frame.
+Also, note that the execution engine expects that the reduce function returns a one dimensional frame.

 .. figure:: /img/reduce_evaluation.svg
     :align: center